ashthornton/asscroll/README.md

 Passed as an object through to the ASScroll constructor.
 Defaults shown next to option names.

 `element: .asscroll-container` - The parent element of the content to be smooth scrolled

+`innerElement: [data-scroll]` - The element that the `transform` translation will be applied to inside the parent element

 `ease: 0.1` - Smooth scroll easing